-Explore yourself and human society through writing with our hands-on Creative and Professional Writing degree.
-You will fine-tune your craft, work collaboratively, and learn how to give constructive criticism in an encouraging environment.
+Explore yourself and your imagination with our hands-on Creative and Professional Writing degree.
+You will fine-tune your craft, work collaboratively, and learn how to write and edit in an encouraging seminar and workshop environment.

-You will focus on contemporary works to understand the latest developments in the literary world.
+You will focus on contemporary writers and writing to understand the latest developments in the literary and social media worlds.
 You will cover:

-You decide what you write about – we welcome you no matter your background, interests, style, or genre.
+You decide what you write about – follow your own passion for words.
+We welcome and encourage you no matter your background, interests, style, or genre.